boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    through the TN domain.

-##  5QI-aware Mode
+##  5QI-aware Model

-   In 5QI-aware mode, the traffic can be mapped to transport planes at the granularity of 5G QoS Class.
-Given that the potential number of transport planes is limited, packets from multiple 5G QoS Classes with similar characteristics are mapped to a common transport class, as depicted in {{figure-25}}.
+   In 5QI-aware model, the traffic can be mapped to transport planes at the granularity of 5G QoS Class.
+Given that the potential number of transport planes is limited, packets from multiple 5G QoS Classes with similar characteristics are mapped to a common transport plane, as depicted in {{figure-25}}.

 ~~~ aasvg